-Choice of Rate and Capacity Inputs To The Permutation.
+Choice of Rate and Capacity Inputs to The Permutation.
 The omission of the final swap does not affect the security properties in the context of the permutation, but is an optimization.
-Note that the reduced permutation SimP-2 - that employs only two steps for processing the associated data in Oribatida - is no longer a random permutation.
+Note that the reduced permutation SimP-2 - that employs only two steps for processing the associated data in Oribatida - is no longer indistinguishable from a random permutation.
 It is easy to see that if the key input would be held constant and the state input would change, the state would remain a permutation, where the zero difference cannot occur.
 Since we choose the rate part as the key input, this distinguisher is not directly exploitable.
-In contrast, for the step-reduced permutation that is used for processing the associated data, we follow the established Hash-then-PRP approach.
-Thus, we need only the differential probability of P'.
+In contrast, the step-reduced permutation that is used for processing the associated data needs only the differential probability of P' for security.

 Security Level.
 The security level is expressed in bits.
-A security level of z bits means that in the single-key setting, the advantage of any adversary to distinguish it from the ideal primitive or to recover the key is negligible as long as its number of queries q and its total number of queried r-bit blocks σ over all messages satisfy $q, \sigma \ll O(2^z)$.
+A security level of z bits means that in the single-key setting, the advantage of any adversary to distinguish it from the ideal primitive or to recover the key is negligible as long as its number of queries q and its total number of queried r-bit blocks $\sigma$ over all messages satisfy $q, \sigma \ll O(2^z)$ .
 Assume that P and P' are independent permutations.
-Given the assumptions on A as above, we obtain for Oribatida-192-96 that
+Table 3 illustrates the maximal advantages of a nonce-respecting adversary against the nAE or INT-RUP security, respectively, of our proposals with the given maximal number of primitive queries $q_p$ and data $\sigma$ in queries to the constructions.
+Note that the term of 89 bits of INT-RUP security for Oribatida-192-96 are due to a dominating term of $rq_p/2^{n-\tau}$ in our INT-RUP bound.